Streatham War Memorial

 Streatham War Memorial is a war memorial to the war dead of the London district of Streatham in the two World Wars.
-It was unveiled in 1922, and is sited near the northwest corner of Streatham Common.
+It was unveiled in 1922, and is sited near the northwest corner of Streatham Common, London Borough of Lambeth, England.

 History

 A Streatham War Memorial General Council was established in 1919 with plans to build a large Hall of Remembrance in Streatham to commemorate the 720 servicemen from the district killed during the First World War.
 The memorial council bought land on the Chimes estate near Streatham Common, but lack of funding meant the ambitious scheme was not implemented.
 Instead, the plan was changed so that the Chimes building would become a servicemen's club, with a memorial garden and war memorial.
 Limited funding also prevent this plan from being realised, and the building was sold to the United Services Club in 1922, other land was sold to London County Council, and the proceeds were used to build the war memorial.
 The selected designer was Albert Toft.

 The memorial was unveiled on 14 October 1922 by General Sir Charles Monro, 1st Baronet, with a dedication by the Anglican Bishop of Southwark, Cyril Garbett.
 The ceremony was attended by a crowd of 6,000 people.
 The war dead were listed on Roll of Honour held at Streatham Library, but the document has been lost.

 The nearby club building was damaged by a V1 flying bomb in July 1944 and demolished.
 The grounds became a housing estate, with the memorial confined to a small garden The memorial was extended to commemorate the war dead of the Second World War, and it was re-dedicated in on 8 May 1959 by the Mayor of Wandsworth, Councillor Ronald Ash.
 The war memorial garden was transferred to Lambeth Council in 1971.
 It was Grade II listed in December 2016.